fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 You can pass in --cache-clear to clear the cache before the session.

-Chapter 4.
+Lab 4.
 Builtin Fixtures • 82

 The cache can be used for more than just --lf and --ff.
 Let’s make a fixture that